Nico Lodeiro scores twice on penalty kicks as Sounders take over first place in Western Conference

 Sisniega also dived right, seemingly tipping the ball with his outstretched right-hand.
 The effort wasn’t enough to redirect the ball from the net.

+“Those pressure moments don’t seem to faze him,” Schmetzer said of Lodeiro.
+“He just has it in him.”

-LAFC appeared to score off a rebound from a Sounders keeper Stefan Frei save early in the opening half but was ruled offside.
+LAFC appeared to score off a rebound from a Sounders keeper Stefan Frei save in the 14th minute but was ruled offside.
 The visitors possessed the ball for 50.8% of the opening half and were limited to one shot on target.

+The Sounders were flat to open the second half, yet didn’t concede a goal.
+The team has allowed late goals in their past two wins and a draw.

+“When we scored that third goal, the first response was a bunch of guys looking back and saying, ‘We’re going to get this (clean sheet),'” said Frei during a video conference call with media of his third shutout of the season.
+“It’s a really good sign that people as a whole take pride in keeping clean sheets and not that it’s just a dumb goalkeeper’s stat.
+It means you can do it on both ends, bend and not break.”

 A welcomed hard rain began to fall as the teams took the field for kickoff.
 Both teams had trainings impacted earlier in the week due to smoke from wildfires across the region.
 Georgetown, a neighborhood south of CenturyLink, recorded the worst Air Quality Index in Puget Sound history at 314 on Monday.